 9. Why is there an increased cost for “ATSA Clinical Membership” compared to being an “ATSA Member”?

 A: There is more work for the ATSA main office to coordinate the documentation of the requirements and audits for ATSA Clinical Members.
-The amount has not yet been determined, but will not be excessive.
+The increase will not be excessive and it will occur during the 2022 renewal season.

 10. It seems that the “ATSA Clinical Membership” doesn’t mean much to me since I am not a clinician, don’t live in the U.S., or work in a related field.
 Why so much emphasis on this one issue?